+The second prong of the mandamus analysis "requires the petitioner to establish a clear legal duty on the part of the respondent to act," as a mandamus cannot be issued "to do a discretionary act."
+Evans v.
+Chief of Police, 20 Va.
+Cir.
+487 (1990) (citing Giles County Board of Supervisors v.
+Carr, 222 Va.
+379, 382 (1981)).
+There is no discretion in the "clear and unequivocal duty imposed by law" to safeguard those in custody in compliance with federal and state constitutional standards.
 Carver v.
 Spotsylvania Cty.
 Bd. of Supervisors, 12 Va.
 Cir.
 94 (1987) (citing May v.
 Whitlow, 201 Va.
 533 (1960)). "[P]risoners may not be deprived of their basic human needs-e.g., food, clothing, shelter, medical care, and reasonable safety-and they may not be exposed to conditions that pose an unreasonable risk of serious damage to [their] future health."
 Jabbar v.
 Fischer, 683 F.3d 54, 57 (2d Cir.
 2012) (citation omitted).

 Correspondingly, detainees in our Commonwealth's jails and prisons have an indisputable right to relief under both the U.S. and Virginia Constitutions.
 Given this clear legal right-grounded in both state and federal law-to the performance of duties to ensure the health and safety of those who are in custody, the requested relief is non-discretionary.
-Therefore, there is no question that "correctional officials have an affirmative obligation to protect [forcibly confined] inmates from infectious disease."
+Therefore, there is no question that public officials "have an affirmative obligation to protect [forcibly confined] inmates from infectious disease."
 Jolly v.
 Coughlin, 76 F.3d 468, 477 (2d Cir.
 1996); Helling, 509 U.S. at 33.
 Absent relief, the lives of those in Virginia's correctional institutions are at stake.
-Because safeguarding the health and safety of inmates is not discretionary, this Court must require Respondents to act in accordance with their constitutional duties to safeguard those in custody.
+Because safeguarding the health and safety of inmates is not discretionary, this Court must require circuit and district courts to act to safeguard those in custody.

-1.3 Plaintiffs have no adequate remedy at law.
+1.3 Petitioners have no adequate remedy at law.

-Here, no adequate remedy at law exists to redress Respondents' inaction in the face of the COVID-19 crisis in Virginia's correctional institutions.
+Here, no adequate remedy at law exists to redress courts' inaction in the face of the COVID-19 crisis in Virginia's correctional institutions.
 The mandamus court is empowered to "read the law and apply it to the facts of the case."
 Id.
 There are no other adequate mechanisms for relief to quickly head off the dramatic escalation of this global health crisis.
 This is the exact type of efficient relief a mandamus is meant to provide in situations of urgent need.
-Per the Court's own rules, this body "may act on any petition for a writ of habeas corpus, mandamus, or prohibition before a responsive pleading or reply of the petitioner is filed" or "shorten the period within which a responsive pleading must or reply may be filed," in order to most quickly respond to urgent needs.
-Rule 5:7(c), Rules of Va.
-Supreme Court (2018).
-Moreover, while some detainees and prisoners may have the ability to file individual motions seeking release, that would be inadequate here given the dramatic pace at which the crisis is unfolding, the increased exposure that detainees and prisoners face with each passing day, and the difficulties that prisoners and detainees will have in obtaining legal counsel and access to courts in the midst of a public health emergency.64
+Moreover, while some detainees and prisoners may have the ability to file individual motions seeking release, that would be inadequate here given the dramatic pace at which the crisis is unfolding, the increased exposure that detainees and prisoners face with each passing day, and the difficulties that prisoners and detainees will have in obtaining legal counsel and access to courts in the midst of a public health emergency.63